-Typography: Berkeley Oldstyle (including Berkeley Oldstyle Book, Medium and Bold) is the official font for Seminary of the Southwest except when using Microsoft Office products when Times New Roman should be used in its place.
+Typography: Berkeley Oldstyle (including Berkeley Oldstyle Book, Medium and Bold) is the official font for Seminary of the Southwest.
+If not available, Times New Roman should be used in its place.

 EMERGENCY CONTACT PROCEDURE

 In the event of a medical or pastoral emergency, please contact The Rev. Jane Patterson, Director of Community Care (512) 439-0340 (work); (210) 264-9028 (mobile).